Disposable vape device on top of a wooden block being struck by a wooden gavel.

 You may not be aware that this bill also aims to grant the government new powers to restrict vape e-liquid flavours, introduce plain packaging, and change how vapes are displayed in shops to prevent the appeal to children.
 This latest bill also connects with the anti-smoking law and smokefree 2030 ambition [1] which will prevent anybody born after January 1st, 2009, from buying tobacco products.

-In this article, we cover everything you need to know about the disposable vape ban in 2024.
+In this article, we cover everything you need to know about the disposable vape ban in 2025.
 We will update this article regularly with the latest information directly from the UK government, industry bodies, and across the vaping industry, to offer simple and easy-to-understand content on how the bill has progressed.
 Be sure to bookmark this page as a reference point to stay in the loop.

 Current progression of the Disposable Electronic Cigarettes (Prohibition of Sale) Bill.

-Current progress: During the King's Speech on 17th July 2024 [11], His Majesty King Charles III stated "A Bill will be introduced to progressively increase the age at which people can buy cigarettes and impose limits on the sale and marketing of vapes" which effectively re-activates the The Disposable Electronic Cigarettes (Prohibition of Sale) Bill [2] which was suspended due to parliament being within a pre-election process.
+During the King's Speech on 17th July 2024 [11], His Majesty King Charles III stated "A Bill will be introduced to progressively increase the age at which people can buy cigarettes and impose limits on the sale and marketing of vapes" which effectively re-activates the The Disposable Electronic Cigarettes (Prohibition of Sale) Bill [2] which was suspended due to parliament being within a pre-election process.

 The Bill was suspended when going through its first readings, if it continues it will still need to proceed to the committee stage and report stage, where it will then go through a third reading and move on to the House of Lords.